 Audi e-tron review

-After years of motor-show concepts and prototypes from the brand, this is Audi's first-ever full production electric car: the e-tron.
-It's a hugely important model for the company, heralding the arrival of a range of e-tron-badged plug-in hybrid and pure electric Audis in the coming years.
+After years of motorshow concepts and prototypes from the brand, this is Audi's first-ever full production electric car: the e-tron.
+It's a hugely important model for the company, heralding the arrival of a range of e-tron-badged electric Audis in the coming years.
 So how does it stack up as a first effort?

 The answer is: very well.
 As a rival for standard-setting cars like the Tesla Model X and Jaguar I-Pace, the e-tron needed to impress, and it does.
 The UK rapid-charging network is in its infancy, meaning you'll only be able to make limited use of the e-tron's 150kW charging capability, but in all other respects it's a very accomplished luxury electric SUV.

-Under the metal you get the very latest electric drivetrain technology, though: electric motors on the front and rear axles, giving quattro four-wheel-drive capability, a total power output of 402bhp and a range (under new, government WLTP tests) of 248 miles.
-That means the 0-62mph sprint takes 5.7 seconds and top speed is just shy of 125mph.
-The motors are powered by a 95kWh battery pack.
+Under the metal you get the very latest electric drivetrain technology: electric motors on the front and rear axles give quattro four-wheel-drive capability, with a total power output of 302bhp.
+However, the e-tron comes with a boost function that lifts this figure to 402bhp for bursts of eight seconds, resulting in a 0-62mph time of 5.7 seconds and top speed is just shy of 125mph.

 The e-tron also boasts an Audi Drive Select system seven different driving modes.
 It does feel quite heavy from behind the wheel, though, with no amount of advanced technology able to completely disguise its bulk.
 But while enthusiastic drivers may be left cold, the e-tron is extremely comfortable and refined in everyday motoring – thanks in particular to standard air-suspension.